-Peeling paint has been a problem in Chicago for as long as painted buildings have been erected.
-For commercial property that was built before 1978, peeling indoor paint poses an even bigger concern, because of the potential exposure to lead and the likelihood for lead poisoning.
-Here are some of the reasons that make paint peel inside your commercial property.
+Peeling paint has been an issue for almost every business owner sooner or later.
+For commercial properties that were built before 1978, peeling indoor paint poses an even bigger concern, because of the potential exposure to lead and the likelihood of lead poisoning.

 If the ceiling of your building is peeling, then it may have originally been painted with calcimine, sometimes called Kal-Kote.
 Unfortunately, the only paint that is compatible with painting over old calcimine is new calcimine.
 Otherwise, the paint will not stick and will begin to flake or peel.